Whatever You are Working On--Stay the Course!

 These strategies will help you manage your time, which will help you stay on track.

-My Story - Staying the Course
+Staying the Course - My Story

 My story is one of staying the course in writing my new award-winning book, Helping Teen Moms Graduate: Strategies for Families, Schools, and Community Organizations.
 It took me seven (7) years to finish my book.
 Fortunately, I stayed the course.